 Z recommends one design approach is to recognize that different components have different life spans – mechanical systems typically are replaced every 20 years, so a responsible design solution would anticipate that and provide flexible space for adaptation and modifications.
 Eskew+Dumez+Ripple is working on one Federal project which requires them to look at decadal climate projections to anticipate and accommodate changes.
 He says, “All we can do is provide a reasonable standard of care.”
 But the question of standard of care is also changing – see the latest blog from Schinnerer, which provides insurance to the design industry on just this topic: “How Climate Change is Changing the Standard of Care.”

 Mary Ann Lazarus, FAIA, LEED Fellow, is a Principal Consultant at Cameron MacAllister Group.
-She works with firms to integrate greater sustainability and resiliency outcomes throughout their practice.
+She co-leads the firm’s sustainability consulting efforts and works with design firms to integrate greater sustainability and resiliency outcomes throughout their practice.
 If you are interested in learning how Mary Ann can help your firm, contact her directly at 314-805-9332 or via email.